madztheo/noir-react-native-starter/README.md

 ### Android

-The app integrates some Kotlin code following a similar logic to Swoir, by taking the same type of inputs and the circuit manifest to generate proofs with Noir on Android.
-This part of the code will be exported soon in a separate library to simplify reusability.
+The app integrates with [noir_android](https://github.com/madztheo/noir_android), to generate proofs with Noir on Android.
+This library is written in Kotlin and Java with the compiled aar available for each release.

+**Note**: Currently `noir_android` is loaded directly with the aar file by downloading it from the latest GitHub release.
+Ideally, in the future it should be available through Maven (e.g. Jitpack).

 ## General setup